Open the “Kubernetes” tab and click Create Cluster.

 Add as many pools as you need using the Add pool button.

-8s.
-On the right side of the screen, double-check the cluster settings.
+Check the cluster settings on the right side of the screen.
 If everything is correct, click Create cluster.

 Was this article helpful?